This article has been updated from a previous version.

 According to the federal government, drowning is one of the leading causes of death for young children between the ages of one and four.
 Moreover, in its 2020 National Drowning Report, the Lifesaving Society of Canada says 465 Canadians died from drowning in 2017, with 32% of water-related fatalities linked to swimming.

-The weather may be hot and the water inviting, but water safety is vital at all times.
+The weather may be hot and the water inviting, but water safety is vital.
 Take these precautions whenever you or your family go for a dip:

-- Children should be supervised by a person who knows how to swim, who will stay within sight and reach of the child when in or around water.
+- Children should be supervised by a person who knows how to swim and will stay within sight and reach of the child when in or around water.

-- Children who are swimming should never be left alone – even for a second.
-If you have to go into the house, or away from the water, then bring them with you.
+- Children who are swimming should never be left alone — even for a second.
+Bring them with you if you have to go into the house or away from the water.

 - Children who don’t know how to swim should wear a lifejacket.